Skip to content

 1. Pomodoro Technique

-• Study for 25 minutes
+• Do your homework for 25 minutes

-• Repeat 4 cycles
+• Repeat 4 times

-Best for students who struggle with focus.
+The best option for students who struggle to focus.

 1. Time Blocking Method